jnmelchorg/pyensys/README.md

 ### Running

 The `pyene` model provides a basic command line interface (`pyene`) for running the model.
-For instructions on the interface, access the help option using the
+For instructions on the interface, use the consol to access the help
-console:
+option:

 ```bash
 pyene --help